Blog >

 • Show which tasks no longer need human input

-• Show how work moves differently after adoption
+• How work moves differently after adoption

 Example: how this already plays out